 In addition to these warning signs, it is also essential to seek medical attention if your child is experiencing any of the following:

-By recognizing the similarities and differences between RSV and croup, and seeking medical attention at the first sign of warning signs, you can help your child receive the best possible care and reduce the risk of complications.
+By recognizing the similarities and differences between RSV and croup and seeking medical attention at the first sign of warning signs, you can help your child receive the best possible care and reduce the risk of complications.

-Mild cases of RSV and croup are pretty easy to manage at home, but getting guidance from urgent care or a primary care provider is always a good idea.
+Mild cases of RSV and croup are pretty easy to manage at home, but getting guidance from an urgent care or a primary care provider is always a good idea.
 In most cases, the healthcare provider will recommend:

-You can soothe symptoms of croup by inhaling steam in a hot shower and using a humidifier.
-Your doctor may prescribe steroids, nebulization treatments, or other medications that address the root cause of croup.
 More serious symptoms of RSV require closer management by a healthcare provider.
 In the most severe cases, children and elderly people may need hospitalization so they can get assistance for difficulty breathing and fluids for dehydration.
 Some cases even require intubation due to severe symptoms.

 Preventing croup and RSV is difficult among little ones, especially since they aren’t as mindful of hand hygiene and keeping germs to themselves.
 However, transmission can be reduced with proper hygiene and etiquette: